Updates to Google Play Subscriptions in India

 Instead, we recommend offering a different SKU in India that doesn’t include a free trial or introductory pricing.
 RevenueCat can help you with this.
 Just create an offering for your Indian users and display it in your app accordingly.

 Another option is to replace your auto-renewing subscription SKUs in India with one-time product SKUs.
 This is one of the options Google recommends, but for some apps it might be easier to continue offering subscriptions and let Google handle whether or not they auto-renew.

 Update your introductory pricing eligibility logic

 If your app includes introductory offers, you may need to update your introductory pricing eligibility logic.
 Since it’s no longer possible to provide introductory offers in India, you’ll need to update your pricing eligibility logic to avoid showing messaging about introductory offers to users in India.
 To do this, use the same logic you use to prevent current and former subscribers from redeeming an introductory offer.
-Check for the user’s location, and if they’re located in India, deem them ineligible for the introductory offer.
+Check for the user’s currency, and if it’s INR, deem them ineligible for the introductory offer.